How to Design the Perfect Protected Intersection

 A protected intersection is about more than just corner islands and two-stage left turns.
 A truly protected intersection is safer for all modes… Essential elements include the dedicated left and right turn lanes on all vehicle approaches and signal phasing that combines to eliminate all conflicts… Let’s pick it apart a bit…

-I’ve passed through this intersection in Utrecht so many times and for what is a pretty busy street with a lot going on I've always felt completely safe riding through it in a way that isn’t common in North America.
-It has a lot of the key elements that make Dutch intersections so much safer for everyone, whether they’re driving, walking, or riding a bike… It’s not easy to capture all of that in one photo, so the plan view is shown below along with some key design elements… The photo above is taken on the west leg looking east…
+I’ve passed through this intersection in Utrecht so many times, and for what is a pretty busy street with a lot going on, I've always felt completely safe riding through it in a way that isn’t common in North America.
+It’s complicated and that’s the point, but it has a lot of the key elements that make Dutch intersections so much safer for everyone, whether they’re driving, walking, or riding a bike… It’s not easy to capture all of that in one photo, so the plan view is shown below along with some key design elements… The photo above is taken on the west leg looking east…

 I think that pretty much every single high level planning document I've ever read says we’ll prioritize safety above all else, but few intersection designs in North America actually apply that to every facet of intersection design and operation.
 Furthermore, it’s not possible to achieve everything at every intersection, but let’s get into what’s so good, and where some elements might not be possible…